 Very rarely do technology releases “break the internet” in the way that popular culture can (what color was that dress again?), but the release of ChatGPT just 4 months ago has thrust itself into the collective consciousness so quickly and deeply that it already feels like “generative” and “AI” are two words that we’ve all been using in close proximity to one another since time immemorial!

 The achievements of the team at OpenAI, both in the Large Language Model (LLM) based technology itself and in how effectively they were able to drive almost instantaneous global adoption, are truly remarkable by any yardstick.
 It does an amazing job of producing extremely fluent, mostly correct, and highly useful answers to any question you may choose to ask it on essentially any topic, with a user interface that is super simple and accessible that has precipitated the breakthrough of language model AI technology into the mainstream.
-Now literally everyone is trying to figure out how they can put this new set of "superpowers" to work to boost productivity and efficiency in all industries, and all walks of life.
+Now literally everyone is trying to figure out how they can put this new set of “superpowers” to work to boost productivity and efficiency in all industries, and all walks of life, but especially when it comes to website translation tools.

 That said language models are nothing particularly new in the world of Natural Language Processing.
 The fundamental innovation that led to ChatGPT is the "transformer" model architecture which uses a deep neural network with encoder/decoder architecture and self-attention mechanisms, per the paper published in 2017 by a gaggle of Googlers (Vaswani et al).
 This same innovation powered the move from statistical machine translation to neural machine translation (NMT) around the same time as that paper, with Google Translate starting its move to NMT in 2016, delivering a step change in quality of machine translation that remains the foundational technology for state of art machine translation today.